-Music for All award grants typically up to £2,500 to not-for-profit organisations, VCSEs, registered charities and schools that aim to bring musical projects to their local communities.
+Music for All’s Community Project Funding makes grants to UK registered charities, not-for-profit organisations and schools that aim to bring musical projects to their local communities.

 For more information and how to apply please click here.

 Matthew Good Foundation: Grants for GoodWednesday December 15th, 2021 11:59pm

 The Matthew Good Foundation’s Grants for Good supports local community groups, charities, voluntary groups or social enterprises from across the UK with an annual income under £50,000 that have a positive impact on communities, people or the environment.
 Throughout 2021, the Foundation will share £10,000 between five shortlisted projects that have a positive impact on…Arts & Culture Education & Employment Environmental Health & Social Care Older People Social Enterprise Youth

 Paul Hamlyn Foundation: Ideas & Pioneers Fund

 Paul Hamlyn Fondation’s Ideas and Pioneers Fund awards grants of up to £15,000 to support people with a vision of a better society to explore their ideas for change.
 The Fund seeks to support: Applications that focus on early stages of exploring ideas.
 This will mean that your activities will help you figure out the things…Arts & Culture Environmental

 The Finnis Scott Foundation awards grants of up to £10,000 to projects in the areas of horticulture and plant sciences, as well as art history and the enhancement, conservation and preservation of art.
 Preference is given to smaller charities where a grant would have a significant impact.
 The Foundation funds both capital and revenue projects.…Arts & Culture Covid 19